 Having a core set of field skills can be incredibly valuable for students looking to advance their opportunities in the natural sciences.
 By introducing and developing these essential and specialized skills, we train our students to be productive, competitive, and prepared for work in science beyond the classroom.

-Field work is a land of extremes.
 Our students are taught to safely and responsibly carry out our field tasks in a variety of favorable and adverse conditions.
 In doing this, students discover their own depths of resilience and strength.
 Students are taught to monitor themselves and others in their team, and take initiative to get the job done right.

 We are program built for science geeks, by science geeks.
 We love spending time in the field, and want to make sure our students see that while field science can be hard work, it’s also a ton of fun.
 From outdoor discoveries to making new friends, we strive to keep the work of field science balanced with a healthy dose of laughter!